 Since dehydration is such a prevalent travel side-effect that leads to so many other impaired bodily processes and symptoms, it’s crucial to stay hydrated and drink plenty of water before and during your flight.

 This is why we developed Flight Elixir as a drink mix.
 We could have made it in any other form, but we wanted to encourage travelers to stay hydrated.

 Ideally, you’ll drink the equivalent of 1, 8-oz glass of water for each in-flight hour.

-Once in your destination, keep a travel water bottle on hand so you can stay hydrated and can track how much water you’re drinking.
+Once in your destination, keep your Travel Water Bottle on hand so you can stay hydrated and can track how much water you’re drinking.

 #2.
 Wear Loose Clothing

 Besides being incredibly uncomfortable, wearing tight clothing, especially jeans or anything that constricts your mid-section, can impair blood circulation which is necessary for keeping fluids flowing in your body and preventing swelling.